Skip to main content

 The Dysphagia Friendly Cooking Series

-videos were designed to help caregivers of people living with dementia and dysphagia (swallowing problems) prepare foods that are safe to eat, tasty, appealing and nutritious and that can be enjoyed by everyone at home.
+Baycrest SLPs and dieticians, in collaboration with CABHI, the ELLICSR kitchen, and George Brown College, created videos to help caregivers of people living with dementia and dysphagia (swallowing problems) prepare foods that are safe to eat, tasty, appealing and nutritious.
 Through the videos, caregivers will learn tricks and tips that will help them modify food texture with tools they have in their kitchen.
-The videos were developed with support from CABHI, in collaboration with ELLICSR kitchen and George Brown College.
-Before viewing the videos we recommend you review the IDDSI framework https://www.iddsi.org/
+Before viewing the videos we recommend you review the International Dysphagia Diet Standardization Initiative (IDDSI) framework.

 View Videos